-Philadelphia ranks in the top 10 on the list of U.S. cities with the largest Vietnamese-American populations.
-But that’s old news to any Philadelphian who has enjoyed a pate- and headcheese-filled banh mi (known around these parts as a Vietnamese hoagie) or a hangover-slaying bowl of pho.
-This Southeast Asian cuisine has been a longtime favorite in Philly, from the strip malls on Washington Avenue to the mom and pop storefronts of Kensington and Olney, and over the bridge in South Jersey.
+Philadelphia is one of the U.S. cities with the largest Vietnamese-American populations.
+That should come as no surprise to any Philadelphian who has enjoyed a pate- and headcheese-filled banh mi (known around these parts as a Vietnamese hoagie) or a hangover-slaying bowl of pho.
+This Southeast Asian cuisine is a longtime local favorite, from low-key strip mall restaurants in Little Saigon on Washington Avenue to chic spots in Chinatown and over the bridge in South Jersey.
 Here are Philly’s best Vietnamese restaurants and bars.Read More

 Where to Eat Vietnamese Food in Philly